UofT-Frosh-Orientation/orientation-website/docs/pages/Onboarding/Frontend.md

 And you've made it to the end!🎉 Thank you for reading up to here, I really appreciate it!

-To be completetly honest, I'm still learning too so please send me a message if you're still confused or need further clarification on something!
+To be completely honest, I'm still learning too so please send me a message if you're still confused or need further clarification on something!

 (🤫I also didn't test any of the code that I included on this document, so please let me know if there are any issues)